 33. Know When the Different Park Areas Close

-Mickey's Toontown — where you'll find Mickey, Minnie, other characters and more family rides — closes earlier than the rest of the park on nights with fireworks.
-It sometimes opens an hour after park opening.
-Toontown is actually closed until some point in 2023 for the opening of Mickey and Minnie's Runaway Railway.
+Mickey's Toontown — where you'll find Mickey, Minnie, other characters and more family rides — closes earlier than the rest of the park on nights with fireworks but reopens later on.
+The land will typically close from 8-10 p.m. for fireworks shows.

 34. Plan Meals Around Parade Times, Showtimes or Restaurant Hours

-Choosing a great spot for Fantasmic!, World of Color or the fireworks is a rite of passage in our Frog Family.
-We make the most of this time waiting for the show to start by making it "dinner time," as well.
+Choosing a great spot for parades, Fantasmic!, World of Color or the fireworks is a rite of passage in our Frog Family.
+We make the most of this time waiting for the show to start by making it "dinner time," or "snack time" as well.
 We find our ideal viewing location, and then one family member sets out for burgers, hot dogs, corn dogs, fried chicken from Plaza Inn or other grab-and-go type foods for the rest of the family.
-While we wait for the show to start, we eat sitting down!
+While we wait for the show or parade to start, we eat sitting down!

 35. See the Second Show

 World of Color uses a virtual queue for the main viewing areas.
-It's free but spaces go quickly.
+Although it's free, spaces can go quickly at busy times.
 You can join the virtual queue at noon each day.
 Follow our World of Color post for tips on viewing this amazing show with colorful fountains, projection, music and special effects.
-There are dining packages and a dessert party that also provide a reserved area to stand.
+There are dining packages and a dessert party that also provides a reserved area to stand.
+Wear your MagicBand+ and watch it light up with the show!

 37. Save Attractions with Long Waits Until the End of the Night